-The Issuer has a long-term/short-term/subordinated debt rating of Aa3/P-1/Baa1 by Moody's Investors Service Limited (Moody's), A/A-1/BBB by S&P Global Ratings Europe Limited (S&P) and A/F1/A- by Fitch Ratings Ltd. (Fitch).
-The long-term ratings assigned by each of Moody's and S&P are senior preferred ratings (i.e. relating to obligations equivalent to Senior Preferred Notes), whereas the long-term rating assigned by Fitch is a senior non-preferred rating (i.e. relating to obligations equivalent to Senior Non-Preferred Notes).
-Moody's, S&P and Fitch are each established in the European Union (EU) and registered under Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).
-Each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on Tranches of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the ratings assigned to the Programme.
+The Issuer has long-term senior preferred/long-term senior non-preferred/short-term/subordinated debt ratings of A1/Baa2/P-1/Baa2 by Moody's Investors Service Limited (Moody's), A/BBB+/A-1/BBB by S&P Global Ratings Europe Limited (S&P) and A+/A/F1/BBB+ by Fitch Ratings Ltd. (Fitch).
+Moody's, S&P and Fitch are each established in the European Union (EU) or the UK and registered under Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).
+Each of Moody's, S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority (ESMA) on its website in accordance with the CRA Regulation.
+Tranches of Notes issued pursuant to the Programme may be rated or unrated.
+Where a Tranche of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the ratings assigned to the Programme.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.

-Arranger BofA Securities Dealers
+Arranger BofA Securities

+Dealers